“Feel free to openly share your problems with me.”

 Confused?
 Frustrated?
 Angry?

-Mixed messages can cause confusion, frustration and worse.
+Mixed messages can cause conflict, confusion and worse.

 Mostly, they make clarity impossible.
 Without clarity, nothing works.